michael-betz/nRF24L01-sniffer/README.md

 This sniffer allows to passively sniff the communication of nRF24 - like RF modules.

-The project was inspired by and is a complete rewrite of [this](http://yveaux.blogspot.com/2014/07/nrf24l01-sniffer-part-1.html) project, using only a Raspberry Pi and a nRF24L01+ module.
+The project was inspired by and is a complete rewrite of [Yveaux's nRF24L01+ sniffer](http://yveaux.blogspot.com/2014/07/nrf24l01-sniffer-part-1.html), using only a Raspberry Pi and a nRF24L01+ module.
 As I couldn't get Yveaux's wireshark dissector to compile under linux, I implemented it as a platform independent LUA script.

 # Overview